JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 GOAL: Video should run at source resolution if possible.

-### Elasticity
-The Producer tries to ensure Quality of Service (QoS) by providing certain elasticity features, when the underlying SLOs are not met.

-Should the computational resources of the system are not enough to uphold certain Service level objectives (SLOs), i.e. processing time for x amount frames, energy consumption, etc then the producer has some options to change required computational load.
-These include:

-- **Quality:** Switch to a different grade YOLOv11 model.
-- **FPS:** Change Source Stream FPS
-- **Resolution:** Change source stream resolution

-The goal is to maximize QoS by utilizing the available resources of distributed system (workers).

 ## Work-API
 Implemented by the Producer and used by the Worker.